 Samples collected at the Clayton Valley Lithium Project comprise surface samples and NQ-size drill core.
-Surface samples of outcropping materials or soil were collected by Cypress geologists using standard hand tools, location and material was logged, sample was bagged and marked with number or other designation.
+Surface samples of outcropping materials or soil were collected by Cypress' geologists using standard hand tools, location and material were logged, samples were bagged and marked with number or other designation.